Anterior cruciate ligament (ACL) injury – Should I have surgery or not?

 The individual’s anatomical differences (e.g. the shape of an individual’s actual bones and joints, compared to someone else’s) are such that the knee is still quite stable despite the ACL injury;

-The individual only wishes to return to ‘straight line’ activities such as running, cycling, and swimming.
+The individual only wishes to return to ‘straight line’ activities, such as running, cycling, and swimming.

 When surgery is recommended

-The advantages to having surgery is that (if done well) there tends to be less ongoing laxity, so the knee is structurally more stable.
-However, this is obviously dependent on the skill of the actual surgeon carrying out the procedure.
-The benefits of having surgery need to outweigh the risks, in order for it to be an option.
+An advantage of surgery is that there tends to be less ongoing laxity, so the knee is structurally more stable.
+However, this is obviously dependent on the skill of the surgeon.

 Surgical management is recommended if: